spectrocloud/librarium/docs/docs-content/clusters/cluster-management/taints.md

 tags: ["clusters", "cluster management"]
 ---

-Taints provide nodes with the ability to repel a set of pods, allowing you to create dedicated nodes.
+Taints provide nodes with the ability to repel a set of pods, allowing you to create nodes dedicated to certain workloads.
 Tolerations are applied to pods and allow the pods to schedule onto nodes with matching taints.
 Once configured, nodes do not accept any pods that do not tolerate the taints.

-Palette enables taints to be applied to node pools during the initial cluster provisioning, and can also be modified after the cluster is deployed.
+Palette allows you to apply taints during cluster provisioning.
+Once the cluster is in a healthy state, taints can be modified on the **Nodes** tab of the cluster details page.

 This guide covers the Palette UI flow.

 :::info